 Since the first introduction of CDMA systems with IS-95 the computation of blocking probabilities and system capacity is an area of intense research.
 The paper by Gilhousen et al [3] was the first considering the capacity of CDMA systems.
-The authors computed the probability to maintain the $E_b/N_0$ requirements for a constant number of users.
+The authors computed the probability to maintain the E_b/N_0 requirements for a constant number of users.
 Viterbi and Viterbi [4] extended the work by modelling the system as an $M/M/\infty$ queue such that the number of users in the system is a Poisson random variable.
 The activity of a single user is described by a Bernoulli random variable, other-cell interference is included as a multiple of the own-cell interference.
+In [5], interference is modelled as the sum of a Poisson distributed number of independent random variables.
+Outage probabilities are determined from the interference.
 The previously mentioned work considered only a single service.
-In [5], several services are considered.
+In [6], several services are considered.
 The CDMA network is described by a product form traffic model whereby a state corresponds to the number of users per service and cell.
 The admissible states are computed using analysis of statistical multiplexing for each state and the sum of the state probabilities at the border of the admissible region yields the blocking probabilities.
-In [6], a new kind of approach is used.
+In [7], a new kind of approach is used.
 Again, a single cell is modelled as a queue with a Poisson arrival process and exponential holding times.
 A state is described by the number of users in the system.
 In a certain system state a new call is accepted with a probability that depends on the other-cell interference and the actual user activities.
 However, the analysis is restricted to the case with a single service.
-In this paper we combine the work of [5] and [6].
-From [5] we use the analysis with product form solutions for a system with multiple services.
-From [6] we take the state-dependent blocking probabilities.
+In this paper we combine the work of [6] and [7].
+From [6] we use the analysis with product form solutions for a system with multiple services.
+From [7] we take the state-dependent blocking probabilities.
 However, the two approaches do not match up with each other since the product form solution is not valid if state-dependent blocking probabilities occur.
 Additionally, the effort for computing state probabilities grows exponentially with the number of services if the product form solution is used.
 Consequently, the product form solution becomes intractable for practical networks.
-Instead, we use the approach independently proposed by Kaufman [7] and Roberts [8] to reduce the multidimensional state space to a single dimension.
+Instead, we use the approach independently proposed by Kaufman [8] and Roberts [9] to reduce the multi-dimensional state space to a single dimension.
 We modify the algorithm such that we are able to include state-dependent blocking probabilities and obtain a good approximation of the total blocking probabilities.

 The paper is organized as follows.
 Section 2 describes the system model with the general problem formulation.
 Section 2.1 explains admission control in WCDMA systems, the assumed interference model, and the load-dependent blocking probabilities.
 Section 2.2 provides an approach for the exact computation of the total blocking probabilities and Section 2.3 describes the approximation based on a modified Kaufman-Roberts recursion.
-In Section 3, simulations are used to validate the approximation and, furthermore, the influence of other-cell interference and activity factors is investigated.
+In Section 3, simulations are used to validate the approximation and, furthermore, the influence of other-cell interference and activity factors are investigated.
 The paper is concluded in Section 4 with a summary and some proposals for possible extensions and applications of this approximation.

-2. Model
+2 Model